-We are proud to have 6 new in-house fellowships, providing 17 fellowship training positions so that our residents now have many more options!
+We are proud to have six new in-house fellowships, providing 17 fellowship training positions so that our residents now have many more options!

-Training provides the skill sets that promote personal and professional satisfaction.
+Training provides the development of skill sets promoting personal and professional satisfaction.

-Program allows the flexibility to excel in ambulatory or hospital-based medicine, either as a generalist or in preparation for specialty training.
+The program allows for the flexibility to excel in ambulatory or hospital-based medicine, either as a generalist or in preparation for specialty training.

 Whether you are interested in point-of-care ultrasound, managing opioid use disorder, serving your community with our Street Medicine outreach, applying your osteopathic manipulative skills in the real world or honing your skills as a future medical educator, we can help you achieve your dreams.

 The Reading Hospital Department of Medicine is one of the few Internal Medicine training programs with Osteopathic Recognition by the ACGME.
 The program has a proud lineage of training Osteopathic Internists with former AOA accreditation having closed in June 2019, due to single accreditation.
 Our Osteopathic residents have the opportunity to obtain AOA Board Certification, or to be dually certified through the AOA and the ABIM.
 Designated Osteopathic Residents match trough the Osteopathic Recognition Track in ERAS - Program code: 1661140C1.
 Please see our section on Designated Osteopathic Residents for more information.